Hadwiger's conjecture for cap bodies: Introduction

 The Hadwiger Covering Conjecture, the Levi-Hadwiger(-Gohberg-Markus) Conjecture, or the Hadwiger-Boltyanski Illumination Conjecture is that $H(n)=2^n$ with $I(K)=2^n$ if and only if $K$ is an affine copy of an $n$-cube.
 The conjecture attracted many mathematicians, but remains unsolved for all $n\ge 3$.
 For further details and various partial cases, an interested reader is referred to the survey is~\cite{BK}, and more recent works~\cite{Su-Vr}, \cite{ABP-hadwiger}.

 The goal of this paper is to complete confirmation of the Hadwiger's conjecture for the class of cap bodies in all dimensions.
-Convex hull of a ball and an external point is called a cap.
-The union of finitely many caps of a ball is a cap body if it is a convex set.
+Following the notation from~\cite{BIS}, convex hull of a ball and an external point is called a spike (or cap).
+The union of finitely many spikes of a ball is a cap body if it is a convex set.
 Let $\mathcal{K}^n_c$ denote the class of all $n$-dimensional cap bodies, while $\mathcal{K}^n_{c,s}$ and $\mathcal{K}^n_{c,us}$ denote the subclasses of $\mathcal{K}^n_{c}$ of all symmetric and unconditinally symmetric (about every coordinate hyperplane) cap bodies, respectively.

 The problem of illumination of cap bodies was first studied by Ivanov and Strachan~\cite{IS}, where $I(\cK^3_{c,s})=6$ and $I(\cK^4_{c,us})=8$ were established.
 Then, Bezdek, Ivanov and Strachan~\cite{BIS} proved that $I(\mathcal{K}^n_{c,s})<2^n$ for $n=3,4,9$ and all $n\ge19$, thus confirmed the conjecture for centrally symmetric cap bodies in these dimensions.
 They used a reduction to symmetric coverings of sphere with spherical caps of radius $\pi/4$.
 For large $n$, the estimate obtained in~\cite{BIS} is actually $I(\mathcal{K}^n_{c,s})<(\sqrt{2}+o(1))^n$.
 This was improved in~\cite{ABPR} using a different method combining spherical coverings and packings, which also allowed to get rid of symmetry assumption.
 Namely, \cite{ABPR}*{Th.~5} implies $I(\mathcal{K}^n_c)<1.19851^n$ for some implicit $n\ge n_0$ confirming the conjecture for all (not necessarily centrally symmetric) cap bodies in high dimensions.
 In the three-dimensional case, we recently proved~\cite{AKP-3d} that $I(\cK^3_c)=6$.
 The proof is based on choosing 4 of the illuminating directions as vertices of a randomly rotated regular simplex, and showing, by reduction to an integer linear programming and computer assistance, that at most 2 caps remain unilluminated, so an additional 2 directions bring the total to 6.